alexdiliberto/ember-transformicons/README.md

 git checkout gh-pages
 cp -R dist/* .
 git add . && git commit

+# Some Cleanup Items:
+#  Don't forget to update the index.html <title>Demo App | ember-cli-transformicons</title>
+#  Don't forget to remove any old Javascript/CSS files from the `assets/` directory
+#  Don't forget to update <base href="/ember-cli-transformicons/" />
 ```

 For more information on using ember-cli, visit [http://www.ember-cli.com/](http://www.ember-cli.com/).